-My son did a thorough clean&purge of their rooms as they grow and their interests evolve.
-This often results in a number books, toys and trinkets he has long outgrown and was prepared to part with.
+Every few years my kids do a thorough clean&purge of their rooms as they grow and their interests evolve.
+This often results in a number books, toys and trinkets they have outgrown but are still functional.
 Swap boxes are great for such occaisions.
 Here’s how they work: usually streetside, passersby are enticed to open them up.
 If something in there strikes their fancy they can exchange it with something else.

-We were inspired to put up a swap box in front of our place a few years ago after discovering a number of others around town, created by the late street artist Elmaks.
+We were inspired to put up a swap box in front of our place after discovering a number of others around town that had been created by the late street artist Elmaks.
 Since then many more swap boxes have appeared.
-Most of them are more specific to the exchange of books, but they work on the same premise.
+Most of them are specific to the exchange of books, but they work on the same principle.
 There is even an online group you can register your book swap box called Little Free Libraries.
-Here’s an article in the Kitchissippi Times on some local little libraries.
+Here’s an article in the Kitchissippi Times on some of those local little libraries.

-First stop – Cambridge St North, just north of the Chinatown Arch.
-This box even has it’s own Twitter handle .
+First stop – Cambridge St North, just north of the Chinatown Arch!

 Down Nanny Goat Cliff, at the corner of Preston and Elm, there sits the cleverly converted newspaper box Book Exchange.
 There’s even a bike rack, lest you wish to dwindle while perusing the selection of swappable tomes, or pop in to the Preston Food Market for a Kit Kat.

-Next stop is in the heart of Hintonburg near the corner of Oxford & Pinehurst.
-This one has quite the history.
-In the Fall of 2016 someone complained about the original bungalow style design to city by-law and the owners were told to take it down by September 16th.
-Fortunately there was a last minute stay of execution and the Hintonburg swap box got a reprieve.
+A bit further west in Hintonburg you will find a box near the corner of Oxford & Pinehurst.
+This one has quite a history.
+In the Fall of 2016 someone complained about it’s original sprawling bungalow styling to city by-law and the owners were told to take it down by September 16th.
+Fortunately there was a last minute stay of execution and it got a reprieve.
 They then replaced it with a more compact design that is there now.

 Next one is on Ruskin Street.
 Now this one has a bit of a disturbing history – someone with arsonist tendencies was caught on tape setting a previous incarnation of the box on flames!
 But the udaunted swap box owners said ‘Screw you arsonist!’, and rebuilt their box.

-The box on Mansfield has a bench to rest on while prusing the shelves, one of which can accept tall books.
+The box on Mansfield has a bench to rest on while perusing the shelves.
+One shelf accepts exceptionally tall books.

 Another Little Library may be found at 97 Four Seasons Dr, not far from the Bowhill Avenue box.
 This one is not attached to the ground but is instead attached to the base of a pedestal table.